The Copula Verb だ

 (It’s) time.

-Another reason for omitting だ is when making an exclamation.
-In such sentences, even the copula verb is English is usually dropped.
+Another common context for omitting だ is in exclamatory sentences.
+In such cases, even the copula verb is often omitted in English.

 Ah, (it’s) (a) Pikachu!